-Course Units
+Course · Units

-Criminal Justice G090 Police Academy 15
+Criminal Justice G090 Specialized Investigators' Basic Course (SIBC) 15

-Criminal Justice G098 Specialized Investigators' Basic Course 3
+Criminal Justice G098 Report Writing for the Specialized Investigators'

+Basic Course 3

 Total Units 18

 Order of Courses and When Offered

 The required courses set forth under either of the two academy programs must be taken concurrently.
 The required courses are commonly referred to as the "police academy."
 They consist of approximately 1,000 hours of instruction delivered over a 24-week period in the Regular Basic Course, and approximately 640 hours of instruction delivered over a 16-week period in the Specialized Investigators' Basic Course.
 Each of these police academy programs are offered two-to-three times per calendar year.